SCHOOL YEAR starting August 24, 2015:

 Do I have to bring money or my insurance card when I visit the Health Center?

-Students are asked to register as a patient with the BIDMCpatinet registration line by calling 1-617-754-8240 before their appointment.
-Students will need to bring their insurance cards with them when they access services.
-There will not be a copay charge collected at the visit, as it is included in your student fees.
+Students who have not been to the health center recently are asked to register as a patient with the BIDMC patient registration line by calling 1-617-754-8240 before their appointment.
+Students will need to bring their insurance cards with them when they access services and let the health center know if there are changes in your insurance status during the year.
+There will not be a copay charge collected at the visit, as it is covered by your student fees.

 How will insurance billing work in the Health Center?